FINERGYRS/gantt/README.md

 5. Open `index.html` in your browser, make your code changes and test them.

 ### Publishing
-If you have publishing rights (Frappe Team), follow these steps to publish a new version.
+If you have publishing rights (finergyrs Team), follow these steps to publish a new version.

 Assuming the last commit (or a couple of commits) were enhancements or fixes,